 One easy way to reduce your tax liability is to open an HSA and set aside an estimated amount each year for your medical expenses.
 You must have a high-deductible health plan to open an HSA.
-You can use the non-taxable funds to cover out-of-pocket medical and health expenses for the year.
+With this HSA, you can use the nontaxable funds to cover out-of-pocket medical and health expenses for the year.

 You can make contributions from your paycheck to fund the account and spend the money as you need it.
-For 2017, you can contribute up to $3,400 if you’re single and up to $6,750 if you have a family.
+For 2018, max contributions could’ve gone up to $3,450 if you were single, or up to $6,900 if you had a family.

 5. Become an Angel Investor

 Angel investors invest in small businesses and startups.
-Going this route lets you can take the tax credit and also receive a nice return on your investment if the business succeeds.
+Going this route can potentially allow you to take a tax credit and give you a nice return on your investment if the business succeeds.